blackbyte7/masc/README.md

 *   **Streaming Interface:** The Gradio UI streams results in real-time, providing a transparent view into the agent's multi-stage reasoning process as it happens.
 *   **Modern Architecture:** Built from the ground up using the latest LangChain v0.2 standards, including LangGraph for stateful agent execution.

-## 🚀 Live Demo

-The user interface provides full control over the MASC workflow, from high-level task definition to the specific model used by each internal agent persona.

-*(To create a GIF, use a tool like [ScreenToGif](https://www.screentogif.com/) or Kap to record the application window as you run a workflow.)*

 ## ⚙️ How It Works